❝ Prediction is difficult, especially when dealing with the future ❞

 1.1 The Machine

 The ability to predict the unknown is a skill in demand.
 To make effective decisions today, managers need to know what will likely happen next week, next quarter, or next year.
-The better we predict, the better we plan, and the better to prevent problems from occurring.
+The better we predict, the better we plan, so the more successfully we provide for our customers and prevent problems from occurring.
 The predicted variable could be inventory level for a particular SKU, mortgage interest rate, shipment time, demand for a product, customer churn (loss), housing prices, clicking on a web page ad, employee turnover, population size, percentage of quality shipped parts, and many, many other possibilities.

 Machine: A computer that invokes a procedure according to pre-programmed instructions to accomplish a given task, such as learning.